WHAT IS MINDFULNESS?

 THE HISTORY OF MINDFULNESS

-Although, the concept of mindfulness has its roots in religious and spiritual practices.
-In Buddhist traditions, teachers such as Thich Nhat Hanh, have been at the forefront of introducing mindfulness training and practices to the west.
+Although the concept of mindfulness has its roots largely in Buddhism and Hinduism, anyone can apply the basic ideas of mindfulness in their daily life.
+Buddhists such as Thich Nhat Hanh, have been at the forefront of introducing & teaching mindfulness training and practices to the west.

-Some see mindfulness as a state of being that allows one to achieve greater understanding and acceptance of the present moment through regular practice.
+The purpose of mindfulness, to some, is to achieve a state of greater understanding and acceptance of the present moment through regular practice.

-While others view mindfulness as a skill that can be attained with repeated exercises.
+Others view mindfulness as a skill that can be attained with repeated exercises rather than a state of being.

 Why practice mindfulness?

-The practice of mindfulness can not only help to reduce stress and unpleasant emotions, but to gain greater understanding of the world.
-When you are aware of the present moment, you start to recognize patterns that cause stress and discomfort.
+The practice of mindfulness can not only help to reduce stress and unpleasant emotions but to gain a greater understanding of the world.
+When you are aware of the present moment, you start to recognize patterns that cause you stress and discomfort.

 TENETS OF MINDFULNESS